Skip to main content

 }

-Page Middlewares
+Page middlewares

 Implement the Middlewares() method to add middleware to a specific page; it also applies to all descendant routes: